ShiyangZheng/ShiyangZheng.github.io/_pages/about.md

 Academic background
 ------
-- PhD in Psycholinguistics, University of Nottingham, Nottingham, UK (2024 - )
+- PhD in Applied Linguistics, University of Nottingham, Nottingham, UK (2024 - )
 - MA in Linguistics and Applied Linguistics, Beijing Foreign Studies University, Beijing, China (2021-2024)
 - BA in Teaching Chinese to Speakers of Other Languages, Yan'an University, Sha'anxi, China (2016-2020)